FADAREC/alx-zero_daykk/0x01-git/README.md

-My first readme in a directory
+My first readme in a directory.